 Since 2017, TREND observed an abundance of different shapes and colours of ecstasy tablets.
 Their logos refer to the popular culture of younger generations (characters from cartoons, video games or series, clothing brands, etc.).
 Users frequently insist on the quality and intensity of the effects of ecstasy tablets which measure up to what they are looking for in a party context.
-The majority of users now split the tablets (in 2, 3 or 4), in response to harm reduction campaigns following the circulation of extremely strong tablets (see the 2018 Market&Crime workbook).
+The majority of users now split the tablets (in 2, 3 or 4), in response to harm reduction campaigns following the circulation of extremely strong tablets.
 Information campaigns are more than likely the reason for the growing requests to analyse tablets, reported by professionals.